Adaptive Event Stream Slicing for Open-Vocabulary Event-Based Object Detection via Vision-Language Knowledge Distillation: Related Work

 \subsection{Open-Vocabulary Object Detection}

-Open-Vocabulary Object Detection has evolved from zero-shot object detection based on visual attributes to open-vocabulary detection leveraging vision-language models (VLMs) \cite{chen2024ov,chen2023ovarnet}, progressively enhancing the model's generalization ability to unseen categories.
-Early ZSD methods \cite{zhu2024survey} relied on visual attributes for unseen category inference, such as using attribute representations to define categories and adopting attribute similarity matching and attribute prototype networks to expand detection capabilities \cite{feng2022promptdet}.
+Open-Vocabulary Object Detection has evolved from zero-shot object detection based on visual attributes to open-vocabulary detection leveraging VLMs \cite{chen2024ov}, progressively enhancing the model's generalization ability to unseen categories.
+Early ZSD methods \cite{zhu2024survey} relied on visual attributes for unseen category inference.
 However, these methods suffer from limited scalability and generalization, making them less effective for large-scale open-vocabulary detection.
-With the rise of VLMs such as CLIP, researchers have explored replacing detector classifiers with text embeddings and employing cross-modal feature alignment to enhance open-vocabulary detection \cite{du2024lami}.
-For instance, OVR-CNN trains detectors on web-based image-caption pairs \cite{fang2024simple}, while ViLD leverages knowledge distillation to inject open-vocabulary knowledge into two-stage detectors \cite{gu2021open}.
-Meanwhile, PromptDet \cite{feng2022promptdet} enhances vision-text embedding alignment using learnable prompts, further improving open-vocabulary detection performance.
+With the rise of VLMs researchers have explored replacing detector classifiers with text embeddings and employing cross-modal feature alignment to enhance open-vocabulary detection \cite{du2024lami}.
+For instance, ViLD leverages knowledge distillation to inject open-vocabulary knowledge into two-stage detectors \cite{gu2021open}.
+PromptDet \cite{feng2022promptdet} enhances vision-text embedding alignment using learnable prompts.
 Recent research has focused on cross-modal contrastive learning and spatiotemporal feature fusion to adapt event data for VLMs.
 EventCLIP \cite{wu2023eventclip} converts event data into 2D grids and employs an adapter to align event features with CLIP knowledge.
 E-CLIP \cite{shin2022clip} adopts Hierarchical Triple Contrastive Alignment, jointly optimizing event, image, and text embeddings.However, open-vocabulary detection models trained on images perform poorly when directly applied to event cameras due to the modality gap.
+Therefore, for heterogeneous modalities, it is crucial to design and select a suitable distillation scheme for knowledge transfer \cite{li2025frequency}.
 To address this issue, we propose a knowledge transfer method to adapt the knowledge learned from image-based models to event-based detection models.